 In school circles, Cameron was known as the "father of education in Oklahoma."
-In 1907, he was elected superintendent of public instruction for the state of public instruction for the state of Oklahoma.
-This means he was Oklahoma's first person in that office after statehood.
-He lost in the primary election of 1910.
+In 1907, he was elected Oklahoma’s Superintendent of Public Instruction, becoming the first person to hold that office after statehood.

-During his administration he led in founding Normal Schools (colleges), including the College for Women at Chickasha and Cameron College at Lawton.
-The latter was named in his honor in 1908 when it opened.
-When Oklahoma Baptists were searching for a permanent location for OBU, several cities submitted offers for its location.
-Lawton was among them.
-When the Baptists did not accept the Lawton offer, the land was given to the state which occasioned the naming of the school at Lawton in honor of E. D. Cameron, a co-founder of the institution.
+During his administration, the Oklahoma State Legislature created agricultural high schools in each of the six judicial districts.
+When Oklahoma Baptists were searching for a permanent location for OBU, several cities, including Lawton, submitted offers for its location.
+When the Baptists did not accept the Lawton offer, the land was given to the state for the agricultural high school, which was named Cameron State School of Agriculture (now Cameron University) in honor of Rev. E. D. Cameron.

-In 1911, he returned to the pastoral ministry.
-He died of a stroke on Sunday morning, July 29, 1923, at Tahlequah.
+Cameron died of a stroke on Sunday, July 29, 1923, at Tahlequah.
 He was buried in the family plot of the Okmulgee cemetery.